Mojang/EducationContent/python/lesson9/activity1.md

 //Elif conditional with test for block condition (RED_CONCRETE)
 //Make the Agent move left
 //Replace the lines below with your code #
-//Infinite while loop with True as condition
+//While loop with True as condition
 //Call function
 ```